KianMehrabi/weathery_web/README.md

 # weathery_web
-A django weather API wrapper service for Users and Data Scientist
+A django weather API wrapper service for Users and Data Scientists